 Dogs with long, silky or curly coats require daily brushing to keep their hair from becoming tangled or matted, especially around the ears, in the armpits, or along the back of the legs.
 Dogs with short hair coats may require less frequent brushing.
-However, daily brushing of any dog that sheds will cut down dramatically on the amount of loose hair and pet dander floating around the home, and will also cut down on the amount of hair that the dog swallows in the course of self-grooming with its tongue.
+However, daily brushing of any dog that sheds will cut down dramatically on the amount of loose hair and dog dander floating around the home and will also cut down on the amount of hair that the dog swallows in the course of self-grooming with his tongue.

-If you regularly check your dog's coat and skin, you will also have a better chance of detecting any unusual lumps, bumps, or areas of sensitivity on your dog's body at an early stage.
+If you regularly check your dog's coat and skin, you will also have a better chance of detecting any unusual lumps and bumps, parasites such as fleas and ticks, or areas of sensitivity on your dog's body.

 How often should I bathe my dog?

-How often your individual dog needs to be bathed will vary somewhat with its age, lifestyle, type of hair coat, and underlying health status as discussed above.
-If you have a young puppy that is just being house trained and it accidentally soils itself, there is no question that it should be bathed immediately.
-A dog that enjoys running through puddles or jumping into water may need a bath after a stroll through the mud or a romp in a scum-covered pond.
-Some dogs enjoy rubbing their head in decomposing debris in the park, or rolling in objectionable objects, and will need a bath whenever this happens so that it is allowed back into the house!
-Finally, if your dog has allergies, your veterinarian may prescribe frequent bathing as part of the treatment regime - with some of these dogs, daily bathing may be necessary until the problem gets under control.
+How often your individual dog needs to be bathed will vary somewhat with his age, lifestyle, type of hair coat, and underlying health status.
+If you have a young puppy that is just being house trained and he accidentally soils himself, there is no question that he should be bathed immediately.
+A dog that enjoys running through puddles or jumping into water may need a bath after a stroll through the mud or a romp in a dirty pond.
+Some dogs enjoy rubbing their head in decomposing debris in the park, or rolling in objectionable objects, and will need a bath to be allowed back into the house!
+Finally, if your dog has allergies, your veterinarian may prescribe frequent bathing as part of the treatment regime - with some of these dogs, daily bathing may be necessary until the problem is under control.

-Dogs should only be bathed in a shampoo that is formulated for use on dogs - their skin has a different thickness and pH than human skin, and human shampoo, including baby shampoo, is too harsh for their skin.
+Dogs should only be bathed with a shampoo that is formulated for use on dogs - their skin has a different thickness and pH (acidity) than human skin.
+Human shampoo, including baby shampoo, is far too harsh for their skin.
 For regular bathing, a hypoallergenic shampoo without any added perfumes is the best choice.
-For best results, a conditioning product should be applied afterwards, to restore any lost moisture to the skin and minimize the development of dandruff after the bath.
+For optimum results, a conditioning product should be applied afterwards to restore any lost moisture to the skin and minimize the development of dandruff after the bath.

-If you find that your dog requires frequent bathing, you should discuss this with your veterinarian, who may recommend the use of a special shampoo, conditioning rinse, or 'dry shampoo' so that your furry friend does not develop skin problems associated with the repeated baths.
+If you find that your dog requires frequent bathing, discuss this with your veterinarian, who may recommend the use of a special shampoo, conditioning rinse, or 'dry shampoo' to prevent skin problems associated with the repeated baths.

-For specific information about grooming or bathing your dog, see our related handout "Grooming and Coat Care for your Dog".
+For specific information about grooming or bathing your dog, see the handout "Grooming and Coat Care for your Dog".

 My dog seems to only have skin or coat problems at specific times of the year.
 Why is this?

-If you bathe or groom your dog and the skin or coat problem returns quickly, you should bring him or her to the veterinary clinic for an examination.
-Sometimes, skin problems such as excessive dandruff, doggy odor, a greasy coat, or excessive shedding can indicate a more serious underlying problem, as discussed above.
+If you bathe or groom your dog and the skin or coat problem returns quickly, you should bring him or her to your veterinary clinic for an examination.
+Sometimes, skin problems such as excessive dandruff, doggy odor, a greasy coat, or excessive shedding can indicate a more serious underlying problem.
 Sometimes this problem will be easy to diagnose and treat, but occasionally, the underlying disorder can present a diagnostic challenge and might even require referral to a dermatologist.
 Once the underlying problem is diagnosed, the appropriate treatment can be prescribed to control your dog's symptoms.